DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-Enabling recycle bin is useful because if you delete something by accident you can retrieve.
+Enabling the recycle bin is useful because it allows you to retrieve items if you accidentally delete them.
 <br>
 <br>